-If so, ditch those habits and start dipping your tools with Flex Seal Liquid.
 For almost any surface you want to cover, Flex Seal Liquid will adhere itself onto anything you need a flexible rubberized coating.
 Flex Seal Liquid makes your tools look as good as new, prevents rust and corrosion, and protects them from future damage.
 It’s also a great use for other things around your workplace.
 You can also use it on a chain to prevent rust, dip glass jars to give them a protective coating, or even dip weights to give them a rubberized coating that will protect your floor.
 Our customers have found many uses, and we think you will too.
 Check out the article and video for a step by step guide.

 Step 1: Prep Your Project Area

-Read carefully: Place a drop cloth under the hanging items.
-Unless you don’t mind having Flex Seal Liquid on your floor, please don’t forget this step.
-The drop cloth will be there to absorb any of the extra liquid that may fall off of the tool handles.
+Place a drop cloth underneath your rope, to absorb any of the extra liquid that may fall off of the tool handles.
 If you don’t have a drop cloth, you could use newspaper or a tarp.
-Just make sure your entire area is covered.

 Step 2: Clean and Dry Your Tools

 For wooden-handled tools, get rid of all stickers or existing tape on the handle.
-Grab your sand paper and with moderate pressure, sand off the handle until you no longer see paint or varnish on the tool.
+Grab your sandpaper and with moderate pressure, etch the handle.

 For metal-handled tools, grab a bucket and fill it with water and cleaning solution.
-Let your tools soak in the bucket for 30 minutes or more.
-After you put on your rubber gloves, scrub your tools with a wire brush.
-This will get rid of any dirt or grease buildup.
+Let your tools soak in the bucket for 30 minutes or more, then scrub to remove any dirt, grease or buildup.
+You can also use a wire brush to etch the surface that you’ll be dipping.

 Step 3: Dip in Flex Seal Liquid